I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 I am a supporter of those who own guns and are responsible with them.

-While details continue to emerge about the horrifying events that unfolded in Texas and Ohio in less than a 24-hour time frame, the questions again are rising: why isn't the United States doing something about what appears to be a gun control issue?
+At the time of this writing, details were still emerging about the horrifying events that unfolded in Texas and Ohio in less than a 24-hour time frame, and again the question was rising: Why isn't the United States doing something about what appears to be a gun control issue?

 Do Guns Keep Us Safe?